SE701-T1/frontend/CONTRIBUTING.md

 The issue should then be approved by the team, and assigned labels, before assigning a member to work on it.

 #### Issue Labeling
 The labels available for issues fall under 3 categories, Priority, Status and Type.
 All issues must have one of each category at all times.
 The priority label should be decided by the team working on the relevant issue.
 During development please update the issue as required.
+For example if the issue is blocked then update the descripion with a link to the issue blocking it

 ### Suggested Workflow
 This project uses the fork and pull workflow.
 For more details see [this video](https://www.youtube.com/watch?v=nT8KGYVurIU).